Labuiga/MontyHall/README.md

 # MontyHall
-Verification the MontyHall Problem according to the conditional probability of Bayes' theory.
+Verification of the MontyHall Problem according to the conditional probability of Bayes' theory.